To All the Boys: P.S. I Still Love You: Plot

+Now an official couple, Lara Jean Covey and her boyfriend Peter Kavinsky go on their first date together.
+They go out to dinner, then release a paper lantern into the sky with their initials written on it.
+During their date, they promise not to break each other's hearts.

+Lara Jean is surprised to find that one of her former crushes and letter recipients John Ambrose McClaren has written back.
+She feels compelled to respond, as the letter was heartfelt.
+So, she informs Peter about her intention to write back to him.

+For their high school's volunteer program, Peter attempts to convince Lara Jean to choose the same program as him and his lacrosse team.
+However, she opts to volunteer at the Belleview Retirement Home instead, following in the footsteps of her older sister Margot.

-On her first day there, she meets Stormy, an eccentric old lady who Margot often mentioned, and also discovers that John Ambrose McClaren volunteers at Belleview.
-They talk about a love letter she had written to him many years ago, and he lets her read the letter as long as she gives it back to him afterward.
-Lara Jean is unable to stop thinking about their conversation and, in addition, is constantly insecure about her relationship with Peter because she cannot stop comparing herself with her ex-best friend, and Peter's ex-girlfriend, Gen.
+On her first day there, Lara Jean meets Stormy, an eccentric old lady whom Margot often mentioned.
+She also discovers that John Ambrose volunteers at Belleview, so they talk about the love letter she had written to him many years ago.
+He agrees to let her read the letter as long as she gives it back to him afterward.
+Lara Jean is unable to stop thinking about their conversation and, in addition, is constantly insecure about her relationship with Peter because she cannot stop comparing herself with her former best friend, and Peter's ex-girlfriend, Gen.

-On Valentine's Day, Lara Jean witnesses her classmates being serenaded by special acapella groups and is told that Peter had sent a group to serenade Gen every period, back when they were still dating.
-This enhances her insecurity, though she forgets about this when she meets with Peter later that day.
-He gives her a silver heart necklace and reads a poem, which she believes is original but turns out to be two verses of an Edgar Allan Poe poem.
-He later apologizes and tells her he wishes he could write something like that for her, though he means everything in the poem.
+On Valentine's Day, Lara Jean witnesses her classmates being serenaded by special a capella groups and is told that Peter had sent a group to serenade Gen every period, back when they were dating.
+This increases her insecurity, though she forgets about this when she meets Peter later that day.
+He gives her a silver heart necklace and reads a poem, which she supposes is original but turns out to be two verses of an Edgar Allan Poe poem.
+He later apologizes and tells her he wishes he could write something like that for her, as he means everything in the poem.

-While volunteering at Belleview, Lara Jean and John Ambrose grow closer and throw a Star Ball for Belleview after discovering some old decorations.
-John Ambrose appears to be developing feelings for Lara Jean, who has not told him about her relationship with Peter.
-Lara Jean and John Ambrose go to the treehouse where they hung out in middle school to dig up the time capsule they buried years ago with their friends, including Gen, and take turns unpacking it.
-Gen claims that she didn't put anything in the time capsule.
-Peter gets jealous of John Ambrose and reveals his relationship with Lara Jean.
-She and Peter argue but end up making up.
+While volunteering at Belleview, Lara Jean and John Ambrose grow closer and plan to throw a Star Ball party there after discovering old decorations.
+He appears to be developing feelings for her, who has not told him about her relationship with Peter.
+Lara Jean and John Ambrose hold a gathering at the treehouse where they used to hang out in middle school.

+The goal of the gathering is to dig up a time capsule that they had buried years ago with their friends––including Peter, Gen, Chris, and Peter's best friend, Trevor.
+During their unpacking, Gen claims that she did not put anything in the time capsule.
+Sensing Lara Jean and John Ambrose's attraction, a jealous Peter reveals his relationship with her.
+He later confronts Lara Jean about hiding their relationship from John Ambrose, but they reconcile soon after.